Defocus Deblur Microscopy via Head-to-Tail Cross-scale Fusion: Experiments

-To demonstrate our approach is able to accurately predict IF images, we compare our method with other existing methods, including methods from Nah et. al. \cite{Nah_2017_CVPR}, Liu et. al. \cite{Liu:20}, Na et. al. \cite{NA2021116987} and Zhao et. al. \cite{https://doi.org/10.1002/jbio.201960147}.
-Among them, studies from Nah et. al. \cite{Nah_2017_CVPR} has been demonstrated using camera images, such as GOPRO Dataset and Kohler Dataset\cite{10.1007/978-3-642-33786-4_3}, while the rest are specifically designed for optical or electron microscopic imaging domain.
-Liu et. al. \cite{Liu:20} use residual connections for denoising and deblurring; Na et. al. \cite{NA2021116987} employ the multi-scale network consisting of several resnet; Zhao et. al. \cite{https://doi.org/10.1002/jbio.201960147} adopt the residual densenet (RDN) \cite{zhang2018residual}, which is commonly used for super-resolution imaging.
-By measuring the SSIM and PSNR, it is shown that our proposed method can predict the IF images more accurately.
+\textbf{Performance against other methods.} To demonstrate our approach is able to accurately predict IF images, we compare our method with other existing methods, including methods from Nah et al. \cite{Nah_2017_CVPR}, Liu et al. \cite{Liu:20}, Na et al. \cite{NA2021116987} and Zhao et al. \cite{https://doi.org/10.1002/jbio.201960147}.
+Among them, the study from Nah et al. \cite{Nah_2017_CVPR} has been demonstrated using camera images, such as GoPro and Kohler Dataset.
+At the same time, the rest are specifically designed for the optical or electron microscopic imaging domain.
+We also note that not all methods provide source codes.
+Therefore, we implement their models based on the information provided in the original papers.
+Liu et al. \cite{Liu:20} use residual connections for denoising and deblurring; Na et al. \cite{NA2021116987} employ the multi-scale network consisting of several ResNet \cite{7780459}; Zhao et al. \cite{https://doi.org/10.1002/jbio.201960147} adopt the residual DenseNet (RDN) \cite{zhang2018residual}, which is commonly used for super-resolution imaging.
+Table 2 shows that our proposed method ($N=4$) can predict the IF images more accurately.
+Additionally, we measured the SSIM and PSNR between the input and the label, serving as the baseline.
+The increase beyond baseline demonstrates the capability of image restoration using deep learning models.